Heavysaur0/TMNFAutoLogs/README.md

 ## Need Help?

-Feel free to open an issue on the GitHub repo or contact the author for support.
+Feel free to open an issue on the GitHub repo or contact me for support.